-Of the two types of demodex found on human skin, demodex folliculorum is the most common.
-It it slightly larger than demodex brevis and primarily inhabits the hair follicles, or roots of your eyelashes .
-There, demodex folliculorum eats cells that line the hair follicle.
-The problem, however, is that the mite’s waste material can become built up inside the hair follicle of your eyelashes, resulting in signs of blepharitis, such as dryness, redness, itching, sensitivity to light, loss of eyelashes and crusty eyelashes and eyelids .
+Of the two types of Demodex found on human skin, Demodex folliculorum is the most common.
+It is slightly larger than Demodex brevis and primarily inhabits the hair follicles, or roots of your eyelashes .
+There, Demodex folliculorum eats cells that line the hair follicle.
+The problem, however, is that the mite’s waste material can become built up inside the hair follicle of your eyelashes, resulting in signs of blepharitis, such as dryness, redness, itching, sensitivity to light, loss of eyelashes, and crusty eyelashes and eyelids .

 Demodex folliculorum can also carry harmful bacteria like Staphylococcus and Bacillus oleronius, which can result in serious infections .

 Demodex brevis is very similar to demodex folliculorum, with the primary differences being that demodex brevis is smaller and it tends to inhabit the meibomian glands, rather than the hair follicles .
 The meibomian glands are vertical structures located in both the upper and lower eyelids, and open at the base of the eyelashes .
 Their primary function is to secrete an oily substance called meibum, which is made up of components like fatty acids, fatty alcohols, cholesterol, phospholipids, diglycerides, triglycerides and hydrocarbons .
 This substance lubricates and protects the eyes, while also preventing tears from evaporating from the surface of the eye .